 Hyaluronic acid is the basis of some of the world’s most popular fillers, including some of those offered by our team at K Plastic Surgery.
 You’ve probably heard the names of these fillers, but what do you know of their basic ingredient, hyaluronic acid?

 You can find hyaluronic acid in almost every living thing.
 It occurs naturally.
-In humans it acts as a network that transfers essential nutrients from the blood to the skin cells.
-It can be found in high concentrations in soft connective tissue, and in some cartilage and joint fluids.
+In humans, it acts as a network that transfers essential nutrients from the blood to the skin cells.
+It can be found in high concentrations in soft connective tissue, and some cartilage and joint fluids.
 It is injected into joints of people with arthritis.

 But it’s the relationship hyaluronic acid has with the skin that makes companies create dermal fillers around it.
 This is because hyaluronic acid binds with water molecules in the skin to plump, hydrate, and keep the skin firm.
 Those characteristics are what you would think of with young skin.